 The process of pyrolysis both in steel drums or soil pits can be ended in 3 different ways.
 The first is a natural ending.
-The best one to get high-quality low ash content white ash charcoal shells.
+The best one is to get high-quality low ash content white ash charcoal shells.
 But not too many farmers use it.
 As it requires a longer time to wait until pyrolysis ends.

-Most farmers use the second way to end the process – to pour water the steel drum or soil pit.
+Most farmers use the second way to end the process – to pour water into the steel drum or soil pit.
 This method almost instantly ends the process.
 It is fast but produces less quality.
 And a lot of half-burned coconut shells.
 The moisture is very high.

 The third method is to sprinkle with water.
 It is almost the same as pouring water, but it takes a longer time.
 Quality is the middle but can be used for charcoal production.

 While you are buying coconut charcoal shells you always buy a mix of self-ended and poured pyrolysis.
 Farmers mix those methods together to provide cheap but digestible quality.

 Most coconut charcoal briquette factories are located in Central Java.
 While suppliers of coconut charcoal shells are in Sulawesi & Sumatra.
 Pyrolysis is also done in villages of Sulawesi & Sumatra.

 The delivery of charcoal shells is an important part.
 There are three ways of delivery.
 The first is by a truck.
 Used for Sumatra’s charcoal.
 Trucking time is 18 -25 hours.
 It is a relatively cheap way of transportation.